Young Writers’ Conference

 About The Young Writers’ Conference

-Registration is now open through Friday, May 10 (deadline extended)!
-The total conference cost is $75 and includes writing workshops, individual writing conferences, and lunch.
+Registration for 2026 will open in March 2026.
+The total conference cost is $75, including writing workshops, individual writing conferences, and lunch.

 11:45 am - 12:15 pm: Writing and Inspiration